tigerfanxiao/python_jupyter/Javascript_notes.md

 * expression produce a value
 * statement not produce a value but an action.
 For example: if else statement
-* Tenary operator is expression and can be used in template literal
+* Ternary operator is expression and can be used in template literal

 ```javascript
 // you can use expression the template literal